dgarnitz-zz/St-Andrews-Food-Split/README.txt

 -Add food to an existing order
 -Look up a previous order

 By default, all orders stay open for one hour.

+Application is currently in progress.
+Next steps:
+1) Add St. Andrews logo to Nav bar (replace current logo box)
+2) finish nav bar styling (get rid of bullet points, style the hyperlinks)
+3) alter form
+4) hook up to PostgreSQL
+5) add bootstrap to form
+...